syncfusion-content/xamarin-docs/Xamarin/SfTreeView/Scrolling.md

 {% endhighlight %}
 {% endtabs %}

+N> We need to set the [NodePopulationMode](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfTreeView.XForms~Syncfusion.XForms.TreeView.SfTreeView~NodePopulationMode.html) API value as `PopulationMode.Instant` for scrolling to the collapsed item in addition to the additional parameter passed to the `BringIntoView` method.

 ### Scroll the item into specified position

 The fourth optional parameter `scrollToPosition` in `BringIntoView` method allows to position the scrolled item in the view.
 The scrolled item can take either of the four positions as explained below.
 The default position is `Start`.